 Much like Dance Of Death, The Final Frontier suffers from being preceded by one of Maiden’s most momentous records, A Matter Of Life & Death.
 But it’s hard to find fault with the British legends’ 15th album, even if its rather peculiar, quasi-futuristic intro, Satellite 15, proved divisive among the faithful and the somewhat lightweight The Alchemist prompted many fans to shriek “Hasn’t Bruce Dickinson used that title already on one of his solo albums?”
 Songs like Isle Of Avalon, Starblind and When The Wild Wind Blows are among the finest Maiden have written since the return of Bruce and Adrian in 1999, and if Coming Home doesn’t make you weep like a bereaved onion farmer, you should probably consult a physician immediately.

 Some may be surprised that Maiden’s (sort of) comeback album isn’t higher up the list, but that’s the band’s fault for making so many classic albums.
 Don’t shoot the messenger.
 With Bruce Dickinson and Adrian Smith joyously reinstated, Brave New World was always destined to be a stormer, and so it proved: The Wicker Man was their finest single since the ‘80s, Ghost Of The Navigator was a thrilling reinvention of the classic Maiden sound, Blood Brothers was a ballad with incisive emotional clout… and so on.
 Only the slightly cack-handed Out Of The Silent Planet let the side down, but no one noticed because they were too busy bellowing along to Dream Of Mirrors… “I only dreeeeam in blaaaack and whiiiiiite…!”

-- The Totally Impossible Iron Maiden Quiz
+- The best Iron Maiden videos of all time

 9) The Book Of Souls (2015)